vickytnz/northlandca-static/about.md

 Our experience includes (but is not limited to) accounting and advisory work for the following industries:

-Accommodation and Hospitality
+- Accommodation and hospitality
-Agriculture
+- Agriculture
-Construction and Trades
+- Construction and trades
-Manufacturing
+- Manufacturing
-Media and Communications
+- Media and communications
-Professional Services
+- Professional services
-Real Estate
+- Real estate
-Retail
+- Retail
-Transportation
+- Transportation

 With our online software solutions it’s now possible to keep an even closer eye on your finances.
 As changes happen and your business evolves we can provide timely advice and support.

 We are there for you on this journey